mikiburgess/MP2-Creative-Writer/README.md

 ### Additional Code and Resources
 - The fonts used in this project are from [Google](https://fonts.google.com/) and [Fontawesome](https://fontawesome.com/).
+- [EmailJS](https://www.emailjs.com/) JavaScript library imported and used to enable implementation of email functionality.
 - Information badges at top of README created using [Shields.io](https://shields.io/)

 ### Learning Resources